conan-io/docs/reference/extensions/binary_compatibility.rst

 --------------------

-This plugin, located in the cache ``extensions/plugins/compatibility/compatibility.py`` allows defining custom rules for the binary compatibility of packages accross settings and options.
+This plugin, located in the cache ``extensions/plugins/compatibility/compatibility.py`` allows defining custom rules for the binary compatibility of packages across settings and options.
 It has some built-in logic implemented, but can be customized.